scorpido74/azure-docs.nl-nl/articles/expressroute/expressroute-howto-coexist-resource-manager.md

 ## <a name="limits-and-limitations"></a>Limieten en beperkingen
 * **Transitroutering wordt niet ondersteund.** U kunt niet (via Azure) routeren tussen uw lokale netwerk dat is verbonden via site-naar-site-VPN en uw lokale netwerk dat is verbonden via ExpressRoute.
 * **Basic SKU-gateway wordt niet ondersteund.** U moet een niet-basic SKU-gateway gebruiken voor zowel de [ExpressRoute gateway](expressroute-about-virtual-network-gateways.md) als de [VPN-gateway](../vpn-gateway/vpn-gateway-about-vpngateways.md).
-* **Alleen een op route gebaseerde VPN-gateway wordt ondersteund.** U moet een op route gebaseerde [VPN-gateway](../vpn-gateway/vpn-gateway-about-vpngateways.md)gebruiken.
-U kunt ook een op route gebaseerde VPN-gateway gebruiken met een VPN-verbinding die is geconfigureerd voor ' op beleid gebaseerde verkeers selecters, zoals wordt beschreven in [verbinding maken met meerdere op beleid gebaseerde VPN-apparaten](../vpn-gateway/vpn-gateway-connect-multiple-policybased-rm-ps.md).
+* **Alleen een op route gebaseerde VPN-gateway wordt ondersteund.** You must use a route-based [VPN gateway](../vpn-gateway/vpn-gateway-about-vpngateways.md).
+You also can use a route-based VPN gateway with a VPN connection configured for 'policy-based traffic selectors' as described in [Connect to multiple policy-based VPN devices](../vpn-gateway/vpn-gateway-connect-multiple-policybased-rm-ps.md).
 * **Statische route moet worden geconfigureerd voor de VPN-gateway.** Als uw lokale netwerk is verbonden met ExpressRoute en een site-naar-site-VPN, moet u in uw lokale netwerk een statische route hebben geconfigureerd voor het routeren van de site-naar-site-VPN-verbinding met het openbare internet.
-* **VPN Gateway standaard ingesteld op ASN 65515 als er geen waarde is opgegeven.** Azure VPN Gateway ondersteunt het BGP-routerings protocol.
-U kunt een ASN (als getal) opgeven voor een virtueel netwerk door de schakel optie-ASN toe te voegen.
-Als u deze para meter niet opgeeft, is de standaard waarde als nummer 65515.
-U kunt elk ASN gebruiken voor de configuratie, maar als u iets anders dan 65515 selecteert, moet u de gateway opnieuw instellen om de instelling van kracht te laten worden.
+* **VPN Gateway defaults to ASN 65515 if not specified.** Azure VPN Gateway supports the BGP routing protocol.
+You can specify ASN (AS Number) for a virtual network by adding the -Asn switch.
+If you don't specify this parameter, the default AS number is 65515.
+You can use any ASN for the configuration, but if you select something other than 65515, you must reset the gateway for the setting to take effect.

 ## <a name="configuration-designs"></a>Configuratie-ontwerpen
 ### <a name="configure-a-site-to-site-vpn-as-a-failover-path-for-expressroute"></a>Een site-naar-site-VPN configureren als een failoverpad voor ExpressRoute